AVIATOR TRAINING

 What happens if I fail?

-We aren’t looking for superhuman athletes, we want cadets that don’t give up and keep striving to be the best.
+We aren’t looking for superhuman athletes; we want recruits that don’t give up and keep striving to be the best.
 Depending on when you failed the test and the degree of failure, we will look into each case and assess individually.
 If it doesn’t go the way you expected, don’t worry, retests will be offered.

 What if I get injured?

-If you are injured during your training, we will do all we can to keep you on the course safely.
-If this isn’t possible, you will be transferred to Cadet Support Flight (CSF) while you recover.
-When you are physically ready and the next available training place comes up, you will be placed back on the course.
+We’ll do all we can to keep you on the course safely.
+If this isn’t possible, you’ll be transferred to a support flight while you recover.
+Once you’re physically ready, and the next available training place comes up, you’ll be placed back on the course.

 Will we have downtime?

-Downtime is in the evening after dinner, Monday to Friday and you will have weekends off.
-You are allowed local leave twice throughout the 10 weeks of training to go and explore the local areas.
+Downtime is in the evening after dinner, Monday to Friday.
+You will have working weekends with revision periods unless on local leave, which is granted up to three times during the 10 weeks of training to go and explore the local area.

 Learn more about social, sports and adventure activities in the RAF here.